 We found the principal dentist and practice manager had the capacity and skills to deliver high-quality, sustainable care.
-The principal dentists demonstrated they had the experience, capacity and skills to deliver the practice strategy and address risks to it.
+The principal dentist and practice manager demonstrated they had the experience, capacity and skills to deliver the practice strategy and address risks to it.